vesper-framework/vesper/docs/javascript/resolvers.md

 }
 ```

-You can use validation and authorization features of Scepter just like you can use them on controllers.
+You can use validation and authorization features of Vesper just like you can use them on controllers.